Are Trek Bikes Good? (and Are They “Worth” the Money)?

 Built for Performance

-Trek road bikes are graceful, thin constructions, both light and rigid.
-Their mountain bikes are built of heavier materials to endure hard riding but are only as bulky as they need to be for complete safety and ideal handling.
+Part of this is because Trek bikes are obsessed with weight cutting.
+Trek road bikes are light and stiff, with a really smooth and slim design.
+Their mountain bikes are built with tougher materials to handle the rough stuff, but they’re only as big as they need to be for safety and the best handling possible.

 Popular Appeal